Naught0/combinator/README.md

 # Combinator

-A small site written with flask and react.js that returns all the combos in your Magic: The Gathering Commander/EDH deck.
+A small site built using FastAPI and React that returns all the combos in your Magic: The Gathering Commander/EDH deck.

 Combo data is retrieved from the wonderful [Commander Spellbook](https://commanderspellbook.com/)